nexiality/documentation/tipsandtricks/TargetedData-Plan.md

 -----

 ### Dealing with Multiple Script and Data
-The test plan gives us a singular view on the organization of our automation.
+The test plan gives us a singular view of the organization of our automation.
 We can specify the scripts to execute and the sequence of such execution.
-More importantly we can also specify the data files and datasheets to use when executing each script (i.e. breaking convention).
+More importantly, we can also specify the data files and datasheets to use when executing each script (i.e. breaking convention).
 Below are some examples.

 #### Case #1: Running the same execution with customized data files